nukomeet/flutter-nfc/README.md

 Flutter plugin for reading NFC tags.
 Supports Android 6.0 and above.

-## Notice

-This is a work in progress.
-It might be unstable.
-DO NOT USE IN PRODUCTION.

 ## Usage

 To use this plugin, add `nfc` as a dependency in your pubspec.yaml file.

-Also, remember to add `<uses-permission android:name="android.permission.INTERNET"/>` to your Android package's manifest file.
+Also, remember to add `<uses-permission android:name="android.permission.NFC" />` to your Android package's manifest file.

 ## Example